-The Kaleido Software version currently loaded into a KMX-4911 card must meet the minimum Kaleido Software version number required by the multiviewer into which the KMX-4911 card is going to be installed.
-Otherwise, a the card will have to be individually upgraded (see About Swapping KMX-4911 Cards into the Multiviewer, on page 128).
+The Kaleido Software version currently loaded into a KMX-49N1 card must meet the minimum Kaleido Software version number required by the multiviewer into which the KMX-49N1 card is going to be installed.
+Otherwise, a the card will have to be individually upgraded (see About Swapping KMX-49N1 Cards into a Multiviewer, on page 122).
 The minimum Kaleido Software version number varies according to the multiviewer's capacity.
-For more information, see Kaleido Software Minimum Version Compatibility, on page 19.
+For more information, see Kaleido Software Minimum Version Compatibility, on page 20.

 Whenever possible, upgrade the multiviewer to use the latest Kaleido Software version number to take advantage of the latest bug fixes and stability enhancements.
+See the

-See the Kaleido Software Release Notes for more information about a Kaleido Software release.
+Kaleido Software Release Notes for more information about a Kaleido Software release, including limitations, known issues, and bug fixes.